Israel concerned over possible ICC arrest warrants related to Gaza war | Law-Order

 Israel is not a member of the court and does not recognise its jurisdiction, but the Palestinian territories were admitted with the status of a member state in 2015.
 In October, ICC Chief Prosecutor Karim Khan said the court had jurisdiction over any potential war crimes committed by Hamas fighters in Israel and by Israeli forces in the Gaza Strip.

 Khan has said his team is actively investigating any crimes allegedly committed in Gaza and that those who are in breach of the law will be held accountable.
-INTERNATIONAL ISOLATION

-Israel has since launched a ground, air and sea offensive that has killed more than 34,000 Palestinians, according to Gaza authorities, and has laid much of the small, densely populated coastal territory to waste.
-The Gaza Health Ministry does not distinguish between combatants and non-combatants in its casualty reports but most of the fatalities have been civilians, health officials say.

-Israel says that it takes precautions to minimise civilian deaths and that at least a third of the Gaza fatalities are combatants, figures that Hamas has dismissed.
-Israel's military campaign has displaced most of the blockaded Palestinian enclave's 2.3 million people and created a humanitarian crisis.

-The case at the ICC is separate from a genocide case launched against Israel at the International Court of Justice, also based in The Hague.
+"The ICC is an independent organization and their efforts are being undertaken without any contact or interference by the U.S.," U.S. Ambassador to the U.N.
+Linda Thomas-Greenfield told reporters on Monday.
+The U.S. - Israel's ally - is also not a member of the court.

+Gillet said if arrest warrants were issued against Israeli officials, some allied countries could take action such as reducing weapons transfers or scaling back diplomatic visits, increasing Israel's international isolation.
+It would make "it more difficult for Western liberal democracies to engage with Israel," he said.

 The ICJ, also known as the World Court, is a United Nations court that deals with disputes between states, while the ICC is a treaty-based criminal court focusing on individual criminal responsibility for war crimes.
-(Additional reporting by Nidal Al Mughrabi and Stephanie van den Berg; editing by Mark Heinrich and Hugh Lawson)
+(Additional reporting by Nidal Al Mughrabi and Stephanie van den Berg; editing by Mark Heinrich, Hugh Lawson and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)